stonkpotato/mathematisms/_posts/2024-08-18-monskys-theorem.md

 And yet, the proof of this theorem connects areas of mathematics in ways I never thought possible.
 This simple geometry problem draws from the far-reaching fields of algebraic number theory and graph theory to create an incredibly beautiful solution.
 So, join me, as we attempt to uncover the secrets behind Monsky’s theorem.

+This post is heavily inspired by [this](https://stanford.edu/~sfh/sumo_monsky.pdf) presentation from SUMO - if you would like to see a compressed version of the process we follow below, you can visit their lecture notes.

 ## 2. Exploration

 You might’ve noticed that the statement only talks about an odd number of triangles.
 What about an even number of triangles?